akinori-ito/lined/README.md

 - number: set current line number
 - i: insert one line after the current line
 - s: substitute the current line
-- a: insert multiple lines (end with ".")
+- a: insert multiple lines after the current line (end with ".")
 - u: undo
-- d: delete line
+- d: delete the current line